Albarinho/faq-ac/README.md

 ### **Adding the new feature**

-1. Generate a new mail class the php artisan make:mail AnswerNotification command was run.
+1. Generated a new mail class.
+The `php artisan make:mail AnswerNotification` command was ran.
-2. The .env file needs to be configured for emails to be sent out.
-Other mail drivers can be used:
+2. The following parameters in the `.env` file needed to be configured for emails to be sent out.
+Note, different mail drivers can be used:
    - MAIL_DRIVER=
    - MAIL_HOST=
    - MAIL_PORT=